zenustech/zeno/README.md

 See `demo_project/` for example.

-Run `rm -rf zen/autoload/*` if you keep crashing when ZENO tries to load DLLs there.
+Run `rm -rf zen/autoload/*` if you keep crashing when ZENO tries to load DLLs from this folder at start up.